Metals & Mining

 • Community Relations

-Labor Practices
+Labour Practices

-• Labour Relations
+• Labour Practices

-Metals and mining entities face inherent tension between the need to lower the cost of labour to remain price competitive, and to manage human resources to ensure long-term performance.
-Working conditions related to metal and mining operations are usually physically demanding and hazardous.
-Labour unions play a key role in representing workers’ interests and managing collective bargaining for better wages and working conditions.
-At the same time, metals and mining entities often operate in areas where worker rights are not adequately protected.
-The nuances of both domestic and international worker concerns make management of labour relations critical for metals and mining entities.
+Working conditions related to metal and mining operations may be physically demanding and hazardous.
+Labour unions play an important role in representing workers’ interests and managing collective bargaining for better wages and working conditions.
+At the same time, metals and mining entities often operate in areas where worker rights are inadequately protected.
+The nuances of worker concerns make management of labour relations critical for metals and mining entities.
 Conflict with workers can result in labour strikes and other disruptions that can delay or stop production.
-Work stoppages frequently result in significant lost revenue and reputational damage.
-Continued labour stresses can impact the long-term profitability of the business.
-At the same time, positive outcomes of effective labour engagement can include enhanced work practices, labour utilisation, as well as the reduction in safety incidents, accidents, or fatalities.
+Work stoppages frequently result in lost revenue and reputational damage.
+Persistent labour disputes can adversely affect the long-term profitability of mining entities.

 Employee Health & Safety